Current Group

 Annalise.Tucker@uga.edu

-Annalise earned her B.S. in Biochemical Engineering and her B.S. in Mathematics from the University of Georgia in 2022 and is pursuing her M.S. in Biological Engineering.
+Annalise earned her B.S. in Biochemical Engineering and her B.S. in Mathematics from the University of Georgia in 2022 and is pursuing her Ph.D. in Biomedical Engineering.
 As an undergraduate at UGA, she held executive positions in the UGA chapter of the American Institute of Chemical Engineers and the on-campus club, Tap Dawgs.
 With little research experience, she hopes to work with polymer matrix and nanoparticle nitric oxide loading.
 She hopes to reference her background in logistics and mathematical modeling of biological systems and apply it to nitric oxide release.
 Outside of research and coursework, her favorite thing to do is tap dance, which she has done competitively for 18 years!

 Natalie Crutchfield